abjerner/Ducks/Documentation/Skybrud.Essentials/Strings/Utils.md

 ```

 ### ParseInt32Array
-If you have a string with multiple integer values, you can use the {{method:Skybrud.Essentials.Strings.StringUtils.ParseInt32Array}} method for parsing the string value into an actual array of integers:
+If you have a string with multiple integer values, you can use the <code method="Skybrud.Essentials.Strings.StringUtils.ParseInt32Array, Skybrud.Essentials">ParseInt32Array</code> method for parsing the string value into an actual array of integers:

 ```csharp
 int[] value = StringUtils.ParseInt32Array("1,2,3,4");